nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 2. TaskManager shows a list of task
 3. User requests to delete a specific task in the list
 4. TaskManager display confirmation message
-5. User enters ‘Yes’ to confirm delete
+5. User enters "yes" to confirm delete
 6. TaskManager deletes the task
 Use case ends.